 42% of corporate legal departments will increase investment in dedicated solutions for automated processing of legal inquiries and cases by at least 10% percent over the next three years.

-Investing in appropriate legal technology ensures the efficiency of key legal and compliance functions, mitigates risks arising from an inconsistent approach to legal issues and reduces the complexity of compliance in an enterprise.
+Investing in legal workflow automation ensures the efficiency of key legal and compliance functions, mitigates risks arising from an inconsistent approach to legal issues and reduces the complexity of compliance in an enterprise.

 The more internal legal inquiries a legal team receives, the greater the pressure on that team to improve operational capacity.
 Innovative technologies in the form of Virtual Legal Assistants (VLAs), legal chatbots and law-bots enable these teams to respond effectively to the increase in demand for their services.
 Moreover, the use of these advanced technologies ensures consistency across corporate digital strategies, allowing legal departments to keep pace with digital developments across the wider organization.